 - Managing Financial Risks: IFFIm's activities expose it to three principal types of financial risk: (1) credit risk, (2) liquidity risk, and (3) market risk.
 IFFIm seeks to mitigate each of these risks based on a risk management strategy approved by its board.
 IFFIm's mitigation of each type of financial risk is described below: - (1) Credit Risk: IFFIm's credit ratings are closely tied to the credit ratings of Grantors.
 A change in the outlook for, or a downgrade of, the credit rating of one of the major Grantors may cause one or more of the credit rating agencies to review its outlook or credit rating for IFFIm and to amend such outlooks or credit ratings accordingly.
 A change in the credit rating of IFFIm may affect the market value of IFFIm's debt.
-On 27 June 2016, Standard and Poor's Ratings Service ("S&P") and Fitch Ratings downgraded the United Kingdom from AAA to AA with a negative outlook and from AA+ to AA with a negative outlook, respectively.
-On 13 December 2016, Fitch Ratings affirmed IFFIm's credit rating at AA and changed its outlook from stable to negative.
-IFFIm's credit ratings by Moody's Investor Service and by Standard and Poor's Ratings Service ("S&P") remained unchanged during 2016.
+IFFIm's credit ratings by Fitch Ratings, Moody's Investor Service, and by Standard and Poor's Ratings Service ("S&P") remained unchanged during 2017.
 The IFFIm board, working with the World Bank, has put in place measures to manage credit risk.
 These measures are described in the Credit Rating and Reserves Policy section below.
-Note 12 to the financial statements describes IFFIm's credit risk and related risk management activities in more detail.

-IFFIm's ability to make principal and interest payments to investors, and programme payments to Gavi, depends primarily on receipt by IFFIm of payments from Grantors under the grant agreements.
+Note 12 to the financial statements describes IFFIm's credit risk and related risk management activities in more detail. - IFFIm's ability to make principal and interest payments to investors, and programme payments to Gavi, depends primarily on receipt by IFFIm of payments from Grantors under the grant agreements.
 IFFIm does not have any other significant sources of funds available to meet these obligations.
 In connection with this risk, each Grantor has represented and warranted to IFFIm, and to the other parties to IFFIm's Finance Framework Agreement, that the grant agreement to which it is a party constitutes valid and binding obligations of that Grantor.
-IFFIm has experienced occasional payment delays by some Grantors, but these have not been material and have not adversely affected IFFIm's credit ratings nor IFFIm's financial condition.

-(2) Liquidity Risk: Under its liquidity policy, IFFIm seeks to maintain an adequate level of liquidity to meet its operational requirements, provide predictability of programme funding and support its credit rating.
-Taking these factors into account, IFFIm maintains a minimum liquidity equivalent to its cumulative contracted debt service payments for the next twelve months.

-IFFIm's bond issuances are managed against the present value of expected future cash flows from Grantor pledges, in view of the GPC and other credit factors.
+IFFIm has experienced occasional payment delays by some Grantors, but these have not been material and have not adversely affected IFFIm's credit ratings nor IFFIm's financial condition. - (2) Liquidity Risk: Under its liquidity policy, IFFIm seeks to maintain an adequate level of liquidity to meet its operational requirements, provide predictability of programme funding and support its credit rating.
+Taking these factors into account, IFFIm maintains a minimum liquidity equivalent to its cumulative contracted debt service payments for the next twelve months. - IFFIm's bond issuances are managed against the present value of expected future cash flows from Grantor pledges, in view of the GPC and other credit factors.
 IFFIm only raises bonds against a percentage of the present value of Grantor pledges.
 The residual, which is still available to IFFIm over time, creates a cushion to protect bond holders against adverse credit events such as a large number of countries entering into protracted arrears to the IMF.
 The cushion is a percentage of the present value of Grantor pledges, and is established through the Gearing Ratio Limit ("GRL") model.
-As of 31 December 2016, the GRL model had established that, at a triple-A equivalent confidence level, 69.8% of the present value of Grantor pledges may be used to support the issuance of IFFIm bonds.
+As of 31 December 2017, the GRL model had established that, at a triple-A equivalent confidence level, 70.2% of the present value of Grantor pledges may be used to support the issuance of IFFIm bonds.